-The Medieval annular brooch tradition lasted longer in the Highlands than elsewhere in Scotland (Shiels and Campbell 2011), and in the Post-Medieval period large Highland brooches, some in silver, many of brass, were used by Highland women in the 17th century to fasten plaids (Calder 1989, 152).
+The medieval annular brooch tradition lasted longer in the Highlands than elsewhere in Scotland (Shiels and Campbell 2011), and in the post-medieval period large Highland brooches, some in silver, many of brass, were used by Highland women in the 17th century to fasten plaids (Calder 1989, 152).
 A number of these are provenanced, including a number of fragments from metal detecting, with finer examples in many local museums (see Case study Medieval Annular Brooches).
 Other jewellery includes betrothal brooches and rings.

 Beggars’ badges were issued by the church, permitting holders to beg within the parish.
 Usefully they often note the parish name or abbreviation and date (Kerr and Lockie 1962).
-Few survive, but examples are known from Croy near Inverness (dated 1742), Killearnan, Easter Ross; references also appear in Kirk Session records of Inverness (Kerr and Lockie 1962) and Kiltearn (Case Study Kiltearn Old Kirk).
+Few survive, but examples are known from Croy near Inverness (dated 1742) and Killearnan, Easter Ross; references also appear in Kirk Session records of Inverness (Kerr and Lockie 1962) and Kiltearn (Case Study Kiltearn Old Kirk).